kwhitley/itty.dev/itty-router/middleware/index.md

 These follow a few simple rules:

 1. All route handlers are equal in itty.
-1. A handler becomes "middleware" simply by being upstream of subsequent handlers/routes and *not returning* (or returning undefined).
+1. A handler becomes "middleware" simply by being upstream of subsequent handlers/routes and *not returning* (or returning `undefined` or `null`).
 1. The return of each of each handler is "awaited", allowing any handler to use sync/async syntax.
 1. You may pass any number of handlers to a given route.